computation-structures/course/L01_Basics_of_Information.md

 mathematics that help us determine if our encoding is a good one.
 We&#700;ll also look into what we can do if our representation gets corrupted by errors.
-It would be nice to detect that something bad has happened and possibly even correct the problem.</p>
+It would be nice to detect that something bad has happened and possibly even correct the problem.

 ## Quantifying Information